 This meeting, though sad, came at the right time to give us a renewed sense of hope moving forward.

 Chemo Session No 6

 We couldn’t believe it when chemo session number six came and went.
 So smooth because we were all in a routine.
 And we were so happy to see some weight gain.
 I asked the vet what happened after session no 8.
-He said we then have to wait and see how Ringo goes.
-The vet said at session No 8 we will get a full briefing on what to do and what to expect.
+He said we then have to wait and see how Ringo goes and that we would be given a full briefing on what to do and what to expect.